ArintonAkos/ArintonAkos/README.md

 # 💫 About Me:

+<br>I am currently workign on Bachelor's thesis, where I am reseraching on how to implement a Federated Latent Diffusion model, then trying to apply this diffusin model on medical image synthesis.

+<br>I've recently finished these projects:
-<br>I'm working on a Database Management System (DBMS) as well as on an SQL parser.<br>I'm currently learning Machine Learning and Python + NumPy.
+- Database Management System (DBMS) as well as an SQL parser
+- Image Segmenation using PyTorch library
+- 2D backpack problem optimization using Genetic Algorithms
+- Online Restaurant Table Reservation System

+<br>I'm currently learning Julia language and the more complex theoretical part of Machine Learning and Generative Models.

 # Work Profile: